All Policies, the Prospectus and Application Form are available upon request or can downloaded using the links shown on this page.

 We do our best to develop a close partnership with all parents and carers, so that we can work together to encourage, develop and support your child.

-As a church-owned pre-school, we acknowledge the individuality of children, each child being respected as important and precious in their own right.
+We acknowledge the individuality of children, each child being respected as important and precious in their own right.
 We aim to provide a nurturing and loving environment, with a high ratio of staff.
-This is particularly of benefit to any child needing extra attention and help.
+This is particularly of benefit to any child needing extra help and support.
 The Church values the work of Rainbow Pre-School and gladly endorses its aims.

 Style of management